Spelling Choice Board

 - They must record books as they finish them on their 40 Book Challenge grid; however, the books don’t have to be read in a particular order.

-- The book does not “count” until a thinkmark is completed and turned in.
+- The book does not “count” until a thinkmark is submitted online.
 Try to stay current on these!

 - Audiobooks and ebooks are also acceptable for variety (not for all 40, though!).

 - Parents, feel free to partner-read at times with your child if he or she needs support and/or if you are interested in the book!

 - Regular goal setting and progress check conferences will take place twice each 9 weeks.